Nix Nolledo

 Nico Jose “Nix” Nolledo is a Filipino digital entrepreneur and co-founder of Xurpas, a mobile content provider company.
 He also worked for Rappler, the Founding Director of the Internet and Mobile Marketing Association of Philippines and Digital Commerce Association of Philippines (IMAAPDCP).
 He is currently the chief executive officer of Open Data Exchange (ODX) Pte.
-Ltd and the chairman of Xurpas, Inc.
+Ltd & the chairman of Xurpas, Inc.

 Early life

 Nolledo has a degree of Bachelor of Science in Management from Ateneo de Manila University.
 Initially, he worked as an Assistant Branch Manager in a Philippine branch of KFC.

 Business ventures

 In 1999, Nolledo established PinoyExchange.com with the help of his brother in 1999 as an online community where people can connect and discuss on the basis of their area of interest.
-In 2001, he founded Xurpas in 2001 bring opportunities for mobile content developers.
+In 2001, he founded Xurpas to bring opportunities for mobile content developers.
 The company's IPO of P1.36 billion was the most successful and only consumer tech listing in South East Asia at that time.